 While at UCF, Phillips has been an active member of the Biology Graduate Student Association, serving as an officer for two years (president and faculty liaison).
 She was awarded the University’s Boyd Lyon Memorial Fellowship (a two-year fellowship for an incoming doctoral student whose research is related to sea turtles), a National Science Foundation Graduate Research Fellowship (including funding to visit the Center for Macroevolution, Evolution, and Climate in Copenhagen, Denmark), the Microwave Telemetry Christian Howey Rising Scholar Award, the Gumbo Limbo Gordon Gilbert Grant, was inducted into the UCF Order of Pegasus Class of 2019, and was recognized with a Scholar Award by the International Chapter of P.E.O.
 Phillips also competed in UCF’S inaugural 3-Minute Thesis competition in spring 2019, winning the People’s Choice award and taking second place overall.

-Phillips plans to graduate in 2020, after which she aims to stay involved in both research and outreach.
+After graduation Phillips aims to stay involved in both research and outreach.
 To her fellow students, Phillips advises, “push yourself outside your comfort zone and open yourself to constructive criticism.
 No one likes the feeling of being judged, but if you seek feedback from your peers and mentors, the benefits greatly outweigh the discomfort of putting yourself out there!”

 - Member of the Biology Graduate Student Association

 - Microwave Telemetry Christian Howey Rising Scholar Award